ibm-cloud-docs/vpc/block_storage_is_faq.md

 When you delete a {{site.data.keyword.block_storage_is_short}} volume, your data immediately becomes inaccessible.
 All pointers to the data on that volume are removed.
 The inaccessible data is eventually overwritten as new data is written to the data block.
 IBM guarantees that data deleted cannot be accessed and that deleted data is eventually overwritten.
 For more information, see [{{site.data.keyword.block_storage_is_short}} data eradication](/docs/vpc?topic=vpc-managing-block-storage#block-storage-data-eradication).

-### I have compliance requirements.
+### I have compliance requirements for data deletion.
 What can I do to ensure that my data is inaccessible?
 {: faq}
 {: #faq-block-storage-nist}